HoppenR/storm-mode.nvim/README.md

 > [!IMPORTANT]
 > `storm-mode.nvim` requires a downloaded and unpacked binary release of
-> storm as well as the following two configuration options.
+> Storm as well as the following two configuration options.
 >
-> These options tell the plugin where the storm files are located.
+> These options tell the plugin where the Storm files are located.
-> - path to the storm compiler.
+> - path to the Storm compiler.
-> - path to the storm root directory.
+> - path to the Storm root directory.
 >
 > See [**the documentation**](./doc/storm-mode.txt) for
 > more info and examples on how to set up `storm-mode.nvim`.